limadelic/frankendoc/docs/Steps.md

 ```
 # Pending Steps

-Pending steps are declared as fields instead of a functions
+Pending steps are declared as fields instead of as functions
 A document with pending steps will render yellow in the console output
 The field's value will be included in the output